The First Auto

-The First Auto is a 1927 film about the transition from horses to cars and the rift it causes in one family.
-It stars Charles Emmett Mack and Patsy Ruth Miller, with Barney Oldfield having a guest role in the movie.
-While mainly a silent film, it does have a Vitaphone sound-on-disc soundtrack with a synchronized musical score and sound effects, as well as some spoken words, cheering, and laughter.
+The First Auto is a 1927 American synchronized sound drama film directed by Roy Del Ruth about the transition from horses to cars and the rift it causes in one family.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects, some spoken words, cheering, and laughter, using the Vitaphone sound-on-disc process.
+The film stars Charles Emmett Mack and Patsy Ruth Miller, with Barney Oldfield having a guest role in the movie.
+As of January 1, 2023, the film is in the public domain.

 Plot

 In 1895, champion horse racer and livery stable owner Hank Armstrong is greatly disturbed by the advent of the "horseless carriage" in Maple City.
 He mocks Elmer Hays, a car manufacturer, when he states in a public lecture that the days of the horse are numbered and that a car will one day go 30 miles an hour.
 However, Armstrong's efforts are in vain.
 He quarrels with his friends when they start purchasing the machines and is only stopped from horsewhipping his own car-mad son Bob by the timely appearance of Bob's girlfriend Rose Robbins.

 Bob leaves to find a job in nearby Detroit.
 There, he is present when famed driver Barney Oldfield (playing himself) breaks the speed record, driving a mile in a minute.
 Meanwhile, Hank goes bankrupt and has to sell off all his possessions to satisfy his creditors.

 One day in 1905, Bob returns, without telling his father, to compete in the first car race in the county.
 A jealous rival for Rose's affections convinces Hank to tamper with a car on display so that it will explode.
 When Bob sends Rose to bring his father to the race, Hank is horrified to discover he has sabotaged his son's car.
 They hurry to the track, but are too late.
 Bob's car crashes and burns.
 Hank is convinced he has killed Bob and burns down his livery stable, but Rose brings word that Bob is expected to live.
 Relieved, Hank gives up his hopeless resistance and joins his son in his car manufacturing company.